Larry Fink: Career

-1970 to 2000
+1970s to 2000

 Fink started his career in 1976 at First Boston, a New York-based investment bank, where he was one of the first mortgage-backed security traders and eventually managed the firm's bond department.
-At First Boston, Fink was a member of the management committee, a managing director, and co-head of the Taxable Fixed Income Division; he also started the Financial Futures and Options Department, and headed the Mortgage and Real Estate Products Group.
+At First Boston, Fink was a member of the management committee, a managing director and co-head of the Taxable Fixed Income Division.
+He also started the Financial Futures and Options Department and headed the Mortgage and Real Estate Products Group.

-Fink added "by some estimates" $1 billion to First Boston's bottom line.
+Vanity Fair reported in 2010 that Fink had increased First Boston's assets by about $1 billion.
 He was successful at the bank until 1986, when his department lost $100 million due to his incorrect prediction about interest rates.
 The experience influenced his decision to start a company that would invest clients' money while also incorporating comprehensive risk management.

 In 1988, under the corporate umbrella of The Blackstone Group, Fink co-founded BlackRock and became its director and CEO.
-When BlackRock split from Blackstone in 1994, Fink retained his positions, which he continued to hold after BlackRock became more independent in 1998.
-His other positions at the company have included chairman of the board, chairman of the executive and leadership committees, chair of corporate council, and co-chair of the global client committee.
+When BlackRock split from Blackstone in 1994, Fink retained his positions, becoming chairman in 1998 after BlackRock became independent.
+His other positions at the company have included chairman of the board, chairman of the executive and leadership committees, chair of corporate council and co-chair of the global client committee.
 BlackRock went public in 1999.

-2000s
+21st century

 In 2003, Fink helped to negotiate the resignation of the CEO of the New York Stock Exchange, Richard Grasso, who was widely criticized for his $190 million pay package.
 In 2006 Fink led the merger with Merrill Lynch Investment Managers, which doubled BlackRock's asset management portfolio.
 That same year, BlackRock's $5.4 billion purchase of Stuyvesant Town–Peter Cooper Village, a Manhattan housing complex, became the largest residential-real-estate deal in U.S. history.
 When the project ended in default, BlackRock clients lost their money, including the California Pension and Retirement System, which lost about $500 million.